How to work with SQL folders

 In the SQL Folder dialog, click Abfragen definieren...

-For simple queries, you can now enter the corresponding SQL expression in the SQL
+For simple queries, you can now enter the appropriate SQL expression in the SQL

 field.
-A normal text box appears for entering the value.
+A normal text field appears to enter the value.

-Most database fields are identical to the attribute names used in OCL, but there are differences in the case of calculated attributes and joins.
-For a collection of SQL folder examples, see SQL expressions for SQL folders.
+Most database fields are identical to the attribute names used in OCL, but there are differences in the case of calculated attributes and links.
+For a collection of SQL folder examples, see SQL Expressions for SQL Folders.

-If you want to use several fields at the same time for a search or if you need a field of a different type (e.g. a date field), you can define search fields.
+If you want to use several fields at the same time for a search or if you need a field of another type (e.g. a date field), you can define search fields.
 A maximum of 9 fields are allowed per query.

 designation |